gatuno1/pisetup/README.md

 # Raspberry Pi Setup Files

 These are some setup files for a new Raspberry Pi.
+There's a 1 minute demo of the script [here](http://kenrogers.co/meteor-react).

 ### setup.sh